Probing the Strong Gravity Region of Black Holes with eXTP: Exploring Accretion Physics in Extreme Gravity

-In the framework of EMRI+disk model, the variations of $T_{\rm long}$ and $T_{\rm short}$ are the natural consequences of EMRI apsidal precession in the curved spacetime.
-Therefore, two intrinsic periods of the EMRI trajectory are encoded in the QPE timing, the EMRI orbital period $T_{\rm obt}(\approx T_{\rm long}+T_{\rm short})$ and the EMRI apsidal precession period $T_{\rm prec}$ in which the recurrence times are modulated.
-Several previous works have attempted to fit the QPE timing data with EMRI geodesics (Xian et al. 2021, Franchini et al. 2023, Zhou et al. 2024a,b) or EMRI trajectories that are perturbed by the accretion disk (Zhou et al. 2024c).
-Taking GSN 069 as an example, Zhou et al. (2024c) found an orbital period $T_{\rm obt}\approx 65$ ks, an apsidal precession period $T_{\rm prec}\approx 76$ days, and an orbital eccentricity $e\approx 0.04$.
+In the framework of EMRI+disk model, the variations of $P_{\rm long}$ and $P_{\rm short}$ are the natural consequences of EMRI apsidal precession in the curved spacetime.
+Therefore, two intrinsic periods of the EMRI trajectory are encoded in the QPE timing, the EMRI orbital period $P_{\rm obt}\approx (P_{\rm long}+P_{\rm short})$ and the EMRI apsidal precession period $P_{\rm prec}$ in which the recurrence times are modulated.
+Several previous works have attempted to fit the QPE timing data with EMRI geodesics (\cite{Xian2021,Franchini2023, Zhou2024a, Zhou2024b}) or EMRI trajectories that are perturbed by the accretion disk \cite{Zhou2025a}.
+Taking GSN 069 as an example, \citet{Zhou2025a} found an orbital period $P_{\rm obt}\approx 65$ ks, an apsidal precession period $P_{\rm prec}\approx 76$ days, and an orbital eccentricity $e\approx 0.04$.
 The two periods are related to the EMRI orbital parameters as

 where geometric units with $G=c=1$ are used, $M_\bullet$ is the gravitational radius of the SMBH, $A$ is the semi-major axis and $p$ is the semi-latus rectum.
 From the two periods inferred from QPE timing data, it is straightforward to obtain the value of the SMBH mass $M_\bullet$.
-This QPE timing method is promising in accurate measurement of SMBH masses (Zhou et al. 2024c).
-Additionally, stellar transits across a magnetized accretion flow that quasi-periodically ejects plasmoids has also been put forward as a promising mechanism \cite{2021ApJ...917...43S}.
+This QPE timing method is promising in accurate measurement of SMBH masses \cite{Zhou2025a,Zhou2025b}.

 Polarization studies for QPEs are under-explored, but theoretical models offer some predictions.
 In the stellar interaction model, if eruptions arise from localized disk collisions, the X-ray emission could be polarized due to scattering in an asymmetric geometry, such as a hot spot or outflow.
-The degree of polarization would depend on the viewing angle and disk structure, potentially reaching a few percent in soft X-rays, as seen in some accretion disk simulations (Schnittman et al. 2020).
-For disk instability models, polarization might be lower or absent unless the instability triggers anisotropic outflows or a corona, which could scatter photons and induce polarization (Marinucci et al. 2021).
+The degree of polarization would depend on the viewing angle and disk structure, potentially reaching a few percent in soft X-rays, as seen in some accretion disk simulations \cite{schnittman_x-ray_2009}.
+For disk instability models, polarization might be lower or absent unless the instability triggers anisotropic outflows or a corona, which could scatter photons and induce polarization \cite{Marinucci2022}.
 No direct polarization measurements exist yet for QPEs, as current X-ray polarimeters like IXPE lack the sensitivity for such short and faint events.